haroonwaves/ramifyjs/app/content/docs/core/live-queries.md

 #### React Integration

-For React applications, Ramify DB provides a dedicated package `@ramify-db/react-hooks` which includes the `useLiveQuery` hook.
+For React applications, Ramify JS provides a dedicated package `@ramifyjs/react-hooks` which includes the `useLiveQuery` hook.
 This hook handles subscription lifecycle, dependency tracking, and component re-renders automatically.
 Visit the [React Hooks API](/docs/api/react-hooks) documentation for more details.

 #### Custom Observers

-If you are using Ramify DB without a specialist framework integration, you can use the low-level [Collection Subscription API](/docs/api/collection#subscriptions) to build your own reactive logic.
+If you are using Ramify JS without a specialist framework integration, you can use the low-level [Collection Subscription API](/docs/api/collection#subscriptions) to build your own reactive logic.

 ---